 Here’s a better idea.
 Before you leave, spoon enough mayo into a zip-loc bag for the number of sandwiches you’ll make for one meal.
 Put the mayo-filled bags into a water-proof container so water in the ice chest doesn’t seep in.
 When it’s time to make your sandwiches, snip off, or in my case, bite off one corner of the zip-lock and use it as a decorator bag to swirl mayo over the bread.
 You won’t need a knife, and the emptied zip-loc can be thrown away.

 If you like the crunch of lettuce in your sandwiches, pile a stack of lettuce leaves in a plastic food storage container, fold a paper towel over the top to absorb moisture, and then store it upside down in your cooler.
 That paper towel hack works like a charm for keeping the lettuce crispy.

 More road-trip food ideas

 To add variety to our sandwich diet, I packed cans of ravioli and spaghetti-o’s for the kids.
 I know, I know.
 Sugar, preservatives, and additives, but they were quick meals I could warm up in no time using either the microwave in the hotel room, when there was one, or the coffee pot in the coffee maker.
 I discovered that our favorite Hebrew National hot dogs stay frozen for a long time, and one night we had those on our sandwich buns.
 At another meal, I sliced them up and added them to the spaghetti-o’s.

-I think I gained a couple of pounds on this trip because we were constantly snacking.
-Apparently, food is a good cure for boredom, because we were never bored !
+I think I gained a couple of pounds on many road trips because we were constantly snacking.
+Apparently, food is a good cure for boredom, because we were never bored!
 Here’s what I packed for those snacks: